turingschool/career-development-curriculum/module_one/intro_strengthsfinder_session.md

 **Whole Group Debrief:** How did it feel to talk about yourself?
 Volunteers discuss what their strengths mean and how they've seen themselves using them.

-## Application: Prepare for your mentor introductions
-This will be your first opportunity to create a professional relationship in the industry.
-Think about how your strengths can help you create an effective relationship with your mentor.

-What does an effective mentor-mentee relationship look like?
-Your mentor is here for help and advice, but you should figure out a balance of when you turn to your mentor for help and how you can make sure that you're still able to find tools on your own.

-Examples:
-* The **Achiever** strength is about working hard and accomplishing a lot during a given day.
-If this is a strength of mine, how can I use this to structure my time with my mentor?
-How can my mentor help me knowing this strength about me?
-* The **Futuristic** strength has a lot to do with longterm planning and imagining the "what ifs."
-If this is a strength of mine, how can I use this when communicating with my mentor?
-How can my mentor help me knowing this strength about me?
-* The **Learner** strengths is about learning for the sake of learning.
-People with this strength are innately curious.
-If this is a strength of mine, how can I communicate my needs when meeting with a mentor?
-How can my mentor help me knowing this strength about me?

-The more you cultivate self-awareness, the more you'll be able to talk about yourself in a comfortable and confident way.
-Use this relationship as a way to practice some of those storytelling skills.

-Now, craft your introductory message your mentor.
-This is your first opportunity to practice some cold outreach practices, something that we'll discuss in subsequent sessions.
-But what makes this easy is that it's not really cold outreach at all so the risk feels lower!

-Purpose of your message:
-* Introduce yourself -- what do you want your mentor to know about you?
-* Set some initial expectations of what you'd like to talk about in your first meeting
-* Provide a call to action -- what should your mentor do based on this message?

-Example:

-    Hi Samira,

-    I just started in the Front End program at Turing, and I'm excited to be your mentee!
-I came to Turing because I wanted to learn more about how to create beautiful websites.
-I am a very creative person and like to create big picture visions for my work.
-When I think about this module, I could use some support on executing the day-to-day parts of a project.
-I'd love to hear any advice you have for me on how to stay organized in that regard.

-    Like you, I'm originally from Chicago and hope to move back there after I graduate.
-I'd also love to discuss the tech scene there with you and any advice you have for my job search.

-    I saw on the mentor schedule that you are available Wednesdays at 5pm -- are you free next Wednesday the 28th?
-If that date/time doesn't work, please let me know a time that's better for you.

-    Thanks,
-    Gaby Martinez

-What do you notice about this example?
-What is effective?
-What might you do differently?

-You Do: Spend 5 minutes now crafting your message to your mentor.
-You will probably add to it once you know who your mentor is, including information you learn about them from the spreadsheet, but creating a template will help you get started.

 ## Further Reflection
 Using the other two reports, take time to individually reflect on the results and begin to make both short-term and longterm goals for both Turing and your new career path using your strengths.
 Answer the rest of the questions on the [template](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/strengths_reflection_guidelines.md) in your own gist.